Kyriosity/use-dev/README+/techniques/README+/builders/README.md

 # T<samp>echniques</samp>&nbsp;&nbsp;&mdash;&nbsp;&nbsp;Wizards/Builders (hard trail)

-Builders / wizards are much more than coding convenience.
-It's a way of design thinking and dynamic templates.
+<ins>Real</ins> <samp>Builders / wizards</samp> beyond chained calls are far more than coding convenience and error-proof input.
+As scrpting or meta-language they must become an alternative design paradigm.

-Only the over difficulty of their true  implementation in both languages and applications put them out of the main road.
+And only the over complexity of the uncompromising language feature or a library, and heavy overhead of tailored endeavors made them exotic in our projects.

-Let's take C#.
-Generics there are at the pinnacle of **C#** technical embarrassment, while...
+To compare.
+Generics are at the pinnacle of **C#** technical embarrassment, while...

 <blockquote align="center"><ins>&thinsp;«&thinsp;<b>BUILDERS</b>&thinsp;»&thinsp;</ins> ia an <samp>EXPONENTIAL <b>DISASTER</samp></b>&thinsp; in this "sharp" and less strongly-typed object-oriented languages.</blockquote>